scala/scala.epfl.ch/corporate-membership.md

 - Affiliate: organizations that are moderately invested in Scala, invited to join at the 15,000CHF level.

-Organizations that are unable to join at the above levels may consider making a one-time or recurring gift totalling 1,500CHF or more.
-With this contribution, you will be recognized as a Leadership-level donor alongside of Advisory Board and Affiliate members on the Scala Center homepage.
+Organizations that are unable to join at the above levels may consider making a contribution totalling 1,500CHF or more.
+With this contribution, you will be recognized as a Backer-level donor alongside of Advisory Board and Affiliate members on the Scala Center homepage.

 ### Benefits